sandhya054/sandhya054/README.md

 - 👋 Hi, I’m @sandhya054
-- 👀 I’m interested in ...
+- 👀 I am interested to learn tech skills.
-- 🌱 I’m currently learning java programming language
+- 🌱 I’m currently learning java programming language.

 <!---
 sandhya054/sandhya054 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.